EvSecDev/SCMP/README.md

                                                  Only applies to '--deploy-changes' argument (dry-run will not work) --allow-deletions                          Allows deletions (remote files or vault entires) Only applies to '--deploy-changes' or '--modify-vault-password'
-      --disable-privilege-escalation             Disables use of sudo when executing commands remotely All commands will be run as the login user --ignore-deployment-state                  Ignores the current deployment state in the configuration file
+      --install                                  Runs installation commands in config files metadata JSON header Commands are run at the end of all deployments for a given host --disable-privilege-escalation             Disables use of sudo when executing commands remotely All commands will be run as the login user --ignore-deployment-state                  Ignores the current deployment state in the configuration file